What is the shell?

 View slides for this section

 The most popular Unix shell is Bash (the Bourne Again SHell).
-Using the shell has a steep learning curve compared with the GUI.
+Using the shell has a steep learning curve compared with the graphical user interface (GUI).
+A GUI is the visual windows, tabs, clickable items, etc. on your computer screen.
 While a GUI presents you with choices to select, the command-line interface (CLI) does not present the choices to you.
 The syntax of the shell allows you to make powerful pipelines by coupling existing commands and handling repetitive tasks.
 Many shells support scripting as well.

 In addition, the command line is often the best option to interact with remote machines and servers.
 As clusters and cloud computing systems become more common, researchers need to learn the necessary skills to tackle file handling and job submission tasks.